Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Hix Air Conditioning Service, Inc. a call at 918-682-8238.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Hix Air Conditioning Service, Inc. a call at 918-682-8238.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.